harleigh/react-wiat4CustomReportGenerator/README.md

 This project generates a custom report from a wiat-4 exam via data stored in a **.csv** file, and takes into account specific student information for each composite, subtest, or component to a subtest, as well as conclusions section the teacher may have regarding student and the exam.
 At the end of the report a table is generated which contains all student test scores and measures.
+Throughout the report, the student is refered to by their first name (student's full name appears once at the start of the document).

 #